 - Use your intuition to decide what looks best.
-Photography is very subjective!
+Photography is subjective!

 Using these techniques along with a few others, Grimes was able to produce looks such as these:

 “I’m drawn to how light strikes a face.
 I love it.
-I love how light models a face.
+I love the light on a model’s a face.
 I believe everyone has a look.
 Yes, we have attractive people, but I love bringing someone in and going, ‘What can I do with this person to create a portrait that stands out?’
 So lighting is very important to me.”